DynasoftBr/json-schema-fluent-builder/README.md

-# Atentition, this package is not intended to be used in your application

-This package is for a particular purpose.

 ## A simple package to build json schemas

-This package allows you to fluent build schemas based on draft-04 to validate json objects.
+This package allows to fluent build schemas based on draft-04 to validate json objects.

 ## Getting started